 When applying for the Global Talent visa, here are the key documents to prepare:

-• An endorsement letter from the approved endorsing body (Tech Nation, Royal Society, etc.) or proof of prestigious prize.
+- An endorsement letter from an approved endorsing body (Tech Nation, Royal Society, etc.) or proof of a prestigious prize is required.

 Translations